|Allstate 400 At The Brickyard

 with my other booze, the alcohol affected me

-I made my way back to my car.
+so much, I left and walked back to my car.

 Jeff had spotted some friends and said he'd